Industry Adoption Scenarios for Authoritative Data Stores using the ISDA Common Domain Model: Summary and Further Work

 \section{Summary and Further Work}

 In this paper, we highlighted an opportunity to significantly increase efficiency and reduce costs in the post-trade industry.
 We discussed using the ISDA CDM standard to address the industry problems of inconsistent processes and inconsistent data.
-We also discussed using authoritative stores to address the industry problem of duplicated data.
-We then explored various adoption scenarios, considering both traditional centralised models and potential decentralised models.
+We also discussed using authoritative data stores to address the industry problem of duplicated data.
+We then explored various adoption scenarios, considering both traditional centralized models and potential decentralized models.

-For further work, Barclays is planning to develop prototypes of the target states for both the centralised model and the decentralised model.
-These correspond to Scenario 4 and Scenario 8 above.
-We expect to report publicly on the findings, including a technical comparison between the two models.
+For further work, Barclays is developing prototypes of the end states for both the centralized model and the decentralized model.
+We are reporting publicly on the findings, including the prototype of the centralized model \cite{simulation-paper} and an upcoming technical comparison between the two models.
+There is also opportunity to explore the impact of regulatory requirements and liability concerns on a broker-dealer’s ability or willingness to adopt the proposed changes.
 There are many design choices when architecting industry ADSs using the CDM and we look forward to continuing industry collaboration to develop good patterns and frameworks.

-\textbf{Acknowledgements:}
+\textbf{ACKNOWLEDGEMENTS:}